vivaxgen/ngs-pipeline/README.rst

 Overview of ngs-pipeline Setting Up
 -----------------------------------

 Since ngs-pipeline is a variant-calling pipeline, it requires one to setup a proper configuration, such as the reference sequence and any other settings, to work properly.

+[TBW]

-2-Step Mode Usage
+3-Step Mode Usage
 ---------------------

+[TBW]

 1-Step Mode Usage
 ---------------------

+[TBW]

 Extending ngs-pipeline
 ----------------------

-The ngs-pipeline is developed in a way that it can be extended using Python and snakemake files.
+The ngs-pipeline can be extended using Python and additional snakemake files.
-All
+The Python modules and the snakemake files in the ngs-pipeline can also be imported to be used by other custom Python scripts and/or snakemake files.